adamsilver/fdpb/02-a-checkout-flow.md

 ## A Note On Guest Checkout

-The flow above has been designed with anonymous users in mind.
-This is sometimes referred to as guest checkout.
-Forcing users to register before checking out is one of the worst things we can do as Jared Spool attests to beautifully in “The 300 Million Dollar Button”[^].
+The flow has been designed with anonymous users in mind and is often referred to as *guest checkout* and there is no login/register form in sight.
+Forcing users to register before checking out is one of the worst things we can do as UX expert, Jared Spool attests to beautifully in “The 300 Million Dollar Button”[^].

-This is hardly suprising considering what we just discussed regarding flow and order and of course the Question Protocol.
-In short, what value does a first-time user get for the extra effort of signing up?
+This is hardly suprising considering what we just discussed regarding flow and order.
+That is asking questions at the wrong time.
+And of course the Question Protocol backs this up.
+In short, what value does a first-time user get in return for the effort of signing up?
 Nothing.
 And that's mostly all you need to know.

-Don't worry though, there are more appropriate times to ask users to sign up as we'll see later on in the chapter.
+There are more appropriate times to ask users to sign up as we'll see later on in the chapter.

 ## 1. Email Address

 In chapter one, “A Registration Form”, we had to ask users for an email address.
-We can reuse that pattern here too, meaning we don't have to solve the same problem from scratch.
+We can reuse that pattern saving us the effort to solve the same problem again from scratch.

 There is, however, an opportunity to adapt the content to fit this context.
-By that I mean, users may wonder why their being asked for an email address just to buy a product.
+By that I mean, users may wonder why their being asked for an email address just to purchase something.
 One of the main takeaways from chapter one, was the need to justify the existence of each and every form field.

-Here, it's because we can send users a receipt of purchase, essential when checking out anonymously (guest checkout) whilst simultaneously providing information as to how to return it.
-In which case, we can tell users through the hint text.
+Here, it's because we can send users a receipt of purchase, which is essential when checking out anonymously.
+Additionally that email might also provide details about how to return it.
+We can tell users this transparently via the hint text.

 ![We need this to send you a receipt](.)

-The submit button is also reused.
-It is position and styled the same way too.
+The submit button's position and style is the same as laid out in “A Registration Form”.
 The only difference is the button's label, which is set to “Continue”.
-This verb implies progress which is perfectly suited to the checkout flow.
+This verb implies progress which is perfectly suited to a flow like this.

-*(Note: logged-in users won't see this screen.
-I'll cover the second-time, logged-in experience later on.)*

 ## 2. Mobile Phone